git-pull/tao-of-tmux/manuscript/01-thinking-tmux.md

 ## Keep your applications running in the background

-Sometimes in GUI applications, you'll have an option to minimize and application to a tray ground.
-The application is out of the way, but running in the background.
+Sometimes in GUI applications you'll have an option to minimize and application to a tray ground.
+The application is out of the sight, but running in the background.

 In tmux, a similar concept exists where we can "detach" a tmux session.